sebastiangreger/kirby3-commentions/README.md

     show: pending
 ```

-IV.
-Add this section to the blueprint of your content page (Starterkit: `site/blueprints/pages/note.php` below the `content` section).
+- [ ] Add this section to the blueprint of your content page (Starterkit: `site/blueprints/pages/note.php` below the `content` section).

 ```yaml
 sections: